wadeholler/kismatic/docs/plan-file-reference.md

 ###  provisioner.provider

  The provider where the infrastructue will be provisioned to.
 The provisioner will expect provider specific ENV variables to be set.
-Options: aws
+Options: aws, azure, ""

 | | |
 |----------|-----------------|